 An expert report is different.
 The expert is expected to approach his or her work with an open mind, and give honest and objective opinions based on the evidence available and assumptions given by counsel.
 If the expert gives the answer at the beginning, the report might create an impression that the rest of the report is seeking for the best evidence to support a conclusion that has already been reached.

 One view is that it is better for an expert report to begin with the questions that need to be answered, then consider the evidence available and gradually use that evidence, together with reasoning and expertise, to arrive at a series of conclusions.
 This ‘build-up’ approach can be applied to individual sections within a report, as well as to the report itself.
-It has the advantage that it takes the reader through a journey, examining the evidence in the light of the questions to be answered and the expert’s knowledge, and helping the reader draw conclusions that he or she agrees with.
-If this is done well, the reader reaches the conclusion for him- or herself at the same time as the conclusion is spelt out in the report, which would be excellent advocacy.
+It has the advantage that it takes the reader through a journey, examining the evidence in the light of the questions to be answered and the expert’s knowledge, and helping the reader to draw conclusions with which he or she agrees.
+If this is done well, the reader reaches the conclusion for himself or herself at the same time as the conclusion is spelled out in the report, which would be excellent advocacy.

-Deciding on where to put the summary might, therefore, be thought of as a balancing act, between counsel’s confidence in the expert’s powers of explanation and counsel’s confidence in the tribunal’s powers of concentration and available time.
+Deciding on where to put the summary might, therefore, be thought of as a balancing act, between counsel’s confidence in the expert’s power of explanation and counsel’s confidence in the tribunal’s power of concentration and available time.

 Graphs and diagrams

 Graphs are also a target for complexity.
-Most of us can only absorb a limited amount of information from a graph, and need to be told what to look out for, otherwise we might focus on the wrong aspect and, hence, draw the wrong conclusion.
-It is better to use graphs to make straightforward points in an interesting way, keeping them simple, and avoiding unusual types of graph.
-That might seem unimaginative in comparison with, for example, newspapers, but is more sensible for most experts who do not have access to data visualisation specialists.
+Most of us can absorb only a limited amount of information from a graph and need to be told what to look out for, otherwise we might focus on the wrong aspect and, hence, draw the wrong conclusion.
+It is better to use graphs to make straightforward points in an interesting way, keeping them simple, and avoiding unusual types of graphs.
+That might seem unimaginative in comparison with, for example, newspapers, but is more sensible for most experts, who do not have access to data visualisation specialists.

 Responsive expert reports

-This is when experts’ reports can easily verge onto the partisan, and become less objective.
+This is when experts’ reports can easily verge on the partisan and become less objective.
 It is unlikely (although not inconceivable) that, even if the responding expert disagrees on some important points, the other expert is completely wrong.
-Trying to give that impression can, therefore, be a bad idea: rather than appearing to be superior, it might suggest a refusal to accept anything detrimental to the case, no matter how reasonable, that detracts from the responding expert’s credibility and objectivity.
+Trying to give that impression can therefore be a bad idea: rather than appearing to be superior, it might suggest a refusal to accept anything detrimental to the case, no matter how reasonable, that detracts from the responding expert’s credibility and objectivity.

 Responding experts need to consider what matters.
 It is sometimes easy to compile a long list of points of disagreement, most of which are of little, if any, consequence to the opinions expressed.
-The responding expert then has options: for example, they could highlight a list of unimportant points of disagreement to imply that the other expert has been careless, or the case might be better advanced by focusing on critical points and using the list as a supporting argument that their views are to be preferred.
-It is advisable, however, especially when criticising another expert, to double- and triple-check every last point, no matter how minor: every expert enjoys responding to criticism in kind.
+The responding expert then has options: for example, he or she could highlight a list of unimportant points of disagreement to imply that the other expert has been careless, or the case might be better advanced by focusing on critical points and using the list as a supporting argument that their views are to be preferred.
+However, it is advisable, especially when criticising another expert, to double-check and triple-check every last point, no matter how minor: every expert enjoys responding to criticism in kind.

 An important role for a responding expert is to identify and focus on the assumptions made by the first expert, especially those implicit assumptions that have not been highlighted.
-Finding implicit assumptions allows the responding expert to suggest that the first expert has not been entirely open in their report, as well as giving a basis to explore alternative scenarios and, hence, reach different conclusions.
+Finding implicit assumptions allows the responding expert to suggest that the first expert has not been entirely open in their report, as well as giving a basis for exploring alternative scenarios and, hence, reach different conclusions.

 There are two basic forms of joint statement: columnar and textual.
-Both have their merits and, in some cases, it is helpful to use a mix of these approaches.
+Both have their merits and, in some cases, it is helpful to use a mixture of the two approaches.

-- Columnar statements have their origin in the Scott Schedule widely used in construction cases.
+- Columnar statements have their origin in the Scott Schedule, which is widely used in construction cases.
 They provide a list of topics, then give the view of each expert on each particular point.

-- Textual statements are more discursive, dealing with broader topics; then, for each topic, summarising points on which the experts agree and points on which they disagree, and then giving a summary of each expert’s position on the points disagreed.
+- Textual statements are more discursive, dealing with broader topics, then, for each topic, summarising the points on which the experts agree and those on which they disagree, and finally giving a summary of each expert’s position on the points disagreed.